 Early Player Sprite

-An older version of the player's overworld sprite, seen in early screenshots.
+An older version of the player's overworld sprite, seen in the Space World '97 demo and early screenshots.
 Its ID is 44.

 Title Screen Palette Oddities

 The Ho-Oh sprite on Gold's title screen actually uses three colors, suggesting that it was originally intended to appear in all its brilliance instead of as a silhouette.
-The developers later assigned a palette to it that rendered all three of these colors as black, so its illustrious hues are not normally seen.
+Various changes to Ho-Oh's presentation on the title screen were made during development, with it appearing as two-color silhouette in the Space World demo, then in full color in prerelease materials from 1999.
+In the final game, the palette assigned to Ho-Oh renders all three of these colors as black, so its illustrious hues are not normally seen.

 You can catch a glimpse of its non-silhouetted appearance by exploiting a glitch that causes the game to reset in mono Game Boy mode on the Game Boy Color, preventing the correct palettes from being loaded.
 The most reliable way to perform this is by listening to Machop's cry in the Pokédex, then attempting to use the Coin Case.
 Despite this, the used palette comes from the player and not a dummied out palette.

 Contrary to Ho-Oh, Silver's Lugia uses only the two colors visible in-game.
-Due to how the pallets is assigned, using the glitch will only change the eye color of Lugia and use a slightly brighter shade of black.
+Due to how palettes are assigned, using the glitch will only change the eye color of Lugia and use a slightly brighter shade of black.
 This suggests that the decision to render the legendary Pokémon in silhouette was made before Lugia's title screen sprite was created.

 Both Pokémon are displayed in color on the title screens of the remakes.